wp-plugins/multicons/readme.txt

 link rel="apple-touch-icon" href="http://www.yoursite.com/apple-touch-icon.png"

 If no image links are provided then no code is output thus, leaving a settings field blank will not bloat the site down with empty meta tags.
-If an is Admin image is not provided this option will default to the Site-Wide Favicon.
+If an Admin image is not provided this option will default to the Site-Wide Favicon.

 This plugin includes two sample files to assist in building the required images.
-We have included both a favicon.tiff and an apple-touch-icon.tiff file.
+We have included both a favicon.tif and an apple-touch-icon.tif file.
 These sample images are pre-sized and ready for a creative mind.
 Open these files in a graphics editor of your choice, make the necessary changes, save them in their appropriate file format and upload them.
-Typically favicons are stored in the 'root' of a website or in the case of WordPress, the same location as the 'wp-content' folder.

 == Screenshots ==